mahdis-repo/Iris-Classification/README.md

 ![image](https://github.com/mahdis-repo/Iris-Classification/assets/145799768/d5bb4fff-4cb1-4e9c-90dd-3f0aa6daf475)

 ## dividing the dataset into train and test
-I devided the dataset experiment a little on the learning process of the models:
+I devided the dataset in order to experiment a little on the learning process of the models:

 ```ruby
 from sklearn.model_selection import train_test_split